lbormann/darts-caller/README.md

 - use WS
 - -E 25 will be called as 25 (that is wrong)
 - improve console logs
+- add debug by argument
 - add caller-profile-downloader
 - add media_path_shared
+- fix sending to websocket take too long / waiting for sound-playing (rework process_*)
+- optional activation of third dart (-E)
+- add "ambient1More"
+- add Readme-section for updating